THE SYRIAN SERIES, DAY 2

 SERGUS BACHUS

-At the top of Malula, we stopped at Sergius and Bacchus, a small church whose dome was damaged during the civil war.
-Some of the repair work here is just incredible —I couldn’t tell what was new and what was old!
-Before going, we listened to a prayer in Aramaic, a language now spoken only in 3 towns here.
+At the top of Malula, we stopped at the Church of Saints Sergius and Bacchus, a small but significant church whose dome was damaged during the Syrian civil war.
+The restoration work here is remarkable — so seamless that it’s almost impossible to tell what is original and what has been rebuilt.

 FACTS: